anushaporeddy030697/student_internship_management/README.md

 Manikanta : discussed about the blueprint of the project.

---> i have gone through some objectives regarding this project
+--> i have gone through some objectives regarding this project --> i have gone through some elements for this website like contact information....
+--> i have to create some basics layouts for the website

 9/9/22
 Manikanta : created a rough sketch on the website